 Once you’ve successfully spotted any missing or underdeveloped skills, you can create a project or process for addressing skills gaps.
 This can include setting up a mentoring program or investing in extra training.
 However, it may be that you need to step up your talent acquisition efforts to ensure that your organisation continues to grow in a competitive marketplace.

 That’s where Applied comes in.

-With our anonymous recruitment platform, you can make fair hiring decisions based on the skills you deem to be most valuable.
+With our blind recruitment software, you can make fair hiring decisions based on the skills you deem to be most valuable.
 Our software uses blind hiring - randomising and anonymising applications - giving you peace of mind that the person you hire will have all the right skills for the job.

 Want to learn more about our hiring software?
-Request a demo of the Applied platform today.
+Request a demo of our platform today.